 Did you know that improving their customer service could collectively save U.S. companies $62 billion annually?
-Good hotel customer service is ideal for increasing revenue, but it’s also very helpful for brand development and customer retention.
+The best hotels know that good hotel customer service is ideal for increasing revenue, but it’s also very helpful for brand development and customer retention.
 Unlike your location, building structure, or amenities, providing the best hotel service experience is something you have complete control over.

 33% of Americans say they’ll consider switching companies after just a single instance of poor customer service.
 And while the definition of excellent customer service varies by industry, the best customer service hotel can be defined by the following characteristics:

 - Detail.
 True attention to detail can’t be found in a manual.
 It can, however, be inspired by great working conditions and a genuine desire to help people.

 - Personalization.
 Birthdays, anniversaries, and other special occasions are great opportunities to personalize a guest’s experience.
 But there are plenty of ways to customize their visit every day, you just have to look for them.